Smith Rock State Park, Oregon

 Just about 1/2 hour north of Bend, Oregon is an amazing spot for hiking, rock climbing, horseback riding, picnicking and photography.
 Smith Rock State Park is reminiscent of the beauty of the Grand Canyon, on a much smaller, more affordable scale.
-While camping is not permitted in the park, you can pay just $3 for a day's worth of parking and explore the numerous recreational opportunities in the geologic formation.
+While camping is not permitted in the park, you can pay just a few dollars for a day's worth of parking and explore the numerous recreational opportunities in the geologic formation.
 If you are visiting Central Oregon, Smith Rock State Park should be on your "must see" list of things to do!

 We visited Smith Rock on Mother's Day and decided to hike the steep "Misery Trail" from the Crooked River up to a spot near Monkey Face, a huge rocky spire that is famous among rock climbers that visit the park.
 Although our hike was a little less than a mile, we gained over 1000 feet in elevation.
 Along the way, we watched the cars in the parking lot get smaller and smaller, and the birds began to fly below us.